FN Model 24 and Model 30: Germany

 After the German invasion of Belgium, FN-made rifles were used by second-line German units.
-The Belgian Mle 24 rifles were designated Gewehr 220 (b) and the Mle 24 carbines Karabiner 420 (b).
+The Belgian Mle 1935 (1930 pattern) rifles were designated Gewehr 220 (b) and the Mle 1935 carbines Karabiner 420 (b).
 The Greek Model 30 was designated Gewehr 285 (b).
 The Yugoslav M24A was referred to as Gewehr 291/1 (j) and the M24B as Gewehr 291/2 (j).

 Greece

-Needing more rifles during the interwar period, Greece bought more than 75,000 FN Model 24/30 short rifles between 1930 and 1939.
+Needing more rifles during the interwar period, Greece bought more than 75,000 FN Model 1930 short rifles between 1930 and 1939.
 They were known as Model 1930.
 These rifles were used during the Greco-Italian War, the German invasion, the Greek Resistance.

 Haiti

-During the 1930s or after the war, Haiti ordered Model 24/30 short rifles in .30-06 Springfield.
+During the 1948 Haiti ordered Model 1930 short rifles in .30-06 Springfield.
 They were used by the Volontaires de la Sécurité Nationale militia.
 They were kept in reserve storage in the 1990s.

 Indonesia

-Between 1946 and 1950, the Dutch company Indische Ondernemers Bond (Indies Business Union), bought 2,700 Mle 24 carbines for private security tasks, modified in the Netherlands to fire .308 Winchester/7.62 NATO.
-The Royal Netherlands Indies Police reportedly also used some.
-Some were also kept in 7.92 Mauser.
-They have been later used by the independentist Free Papua Movement.
+Between 1948 and 1949, the Dutch East Indies association Indische Ondernemers Bond (IOB, "Indies Business Union"), bought 6,000 7.92×57mm Model 1930 carbines for private security tasks, such as on plantations, industries, or other business.
+The Royal Netherlands Indies Police also ordered 20,000 carbines in 1949, with roughly two-thirds of them already delivered before the Dutch recognized Indonesian independence in December 1949.
+The carbines would continue to saw service with Indonesia.
+It is likely that Indonesian authorities also ordered a new batch of Model 1930 carbines chambered in 7.62×51mm NATO sometime between 1962–1975, as there were reports that Indonesia had at least 10,000 7.62×51mm FN carbines in the inventory by 1982.

+Around 2,700 ex-Dutch National Police Model 30 carbines were converted to the 7.62×51mm NATO by the Artillerie-Inrichtingen in 1960 for use in Dutch New Guinea.
+1,700 were given to the Dutch New Guinea police and 900 were issued to the Papuan Volunteer Corps.
+After the territory was integrated with Indonesia in 1963, the carbines were used by both Indonesian authorities and the Free Papua Movement.

 Israel

-Israel bought in the early 1950s some FN Model 30 short rifles originally in 7.92 Mauser.
+Israel bought in the early 1950s some FN Model 1930 short rifles originally in 7.92 Mauser.
 They were clones of the Kar 98k and were later modified to fire 7.62 NATO.
 This state also received some Mle 24 training rifles.
 A few German captured Greek Mauser were also supplied via Czechoslovakia.

 Liberia

-From the early 1930s to the end of World War II, the Belgian-made Model 24 short rifle was the standard rifle of Liberian Frontier Force.
+From the early 1930s to the end of World War II, the Belgian-made Model 1930 short rifle was the standard rifle of Liberian Frontier Force.